writethedocs/www/docs/conf/prague/2019/news/cfp-diversity-tickets.rst

 And if you have an idea but aren't sure what to do with it, feel free to ask for feedback on `Slack <http://slack.writethedocs.org/>`_.
 Your fellow documentarians will be happy to help!

 Speaking at Write the Docs is a fantastic way to share your ideas with our inspiring community of documentarians.
-If there is something you’d really like to see a talk on this year, submit a proposal on it, or refer someone else who would be good!
+If there is something you’d really like to see a talk on this year, submit a proposal on it, or refer someone else who would be a good speaker!

 Diversity tickets initiative
 ----------------------------